CFA® Derivative Investments

 Copyright © UWorld.
 All rights reserved.

-The CFA Level 3 Derivative Investments covers how Derivative Investments, particularly options, can be used to establish positions and obtain exposure to instruments without directly investing in those instruments.
+The CFA Level 3 Derivative Investments covers how Derivative Investments, particularly options, can establish positions and obtain exposure to assets without directly investing in those assets.
 CFA Level 3 Derivative Investments is more focused on the strategies behind using Derivative Investments and how to adjust a portfolio accordingly to hedge or generate additional returns.

 Exam Weighting

-The CFA Derivative Investments have a weight of 5-10%, meaning that approximately 3-5 of the CFA Level 3 exam questions focus on this topic.
+The CFA Derivative Investments have a weight of 5-10%, so that approximately 4-8 of the item set questions or 1-2 item sets and 4-8 essay questions focus on this topic.

 Topic Weight | No. of Readings | No. of Formulas | No. of Questions |